 (Although it is still better than Command and Conquer: Tiberium Wars...)

-Despite trying far, far too hard to get attention, Shadow Warrior didn't do anything like as well as 3D Realms hoped, and the franchise died a quick, not particularly dignified death.
+Despite trying far, far too hard to get attention, Shadow Warrior didn't sell anything like as well as 3D Realms hoped.
 There were three expansion packs from various places, although only two of them made it out and none of them were released commercially.
 Even at its release, Build was in an uncomfortable position, being light-years ahead of Doom-level engines, but visibly creaking at the seams next to the full 3D of games like Quake and Terminator: Future Shock.
 Luckily, 3D Realms knew this, and it had a Plan.

 Shadow Warrior hit the web on May 13th, 1997.